CSE232-MSU/CSE232/vscode_setup/windows.md

 After running this command, restart your computer as the prompt says.

 After restarting, a new console should appear asking for you to set up a username and password for the Linux distribution.
+If this new console did not appear, search "Ubuntu" in the Windows search bar and you should be able to find it; it's like any other app on your computer.

 <div align="center">
 <img src="../assets/images/vscode_installation_windows/1.png">